Research around the question of individual identity.

 Although we define our personal identity with the help of characteristics (which may relate to age, physical appearance, place of living, beliefs, opinions, etc.), these always exist only in relation to others to which they are opposed or from which they differ.
 Thus the definition of one’s personal identity is always a negative definition, as what one is not.
 That is to say, it is always determined as in relation to an otherness.
 It is therefore not a sum of characteristics, but a network of relations (of identity, similarity, distinction, opposition, etc.) between different representations of entities, characteristics and values which compose our representation of the world.

 The construction of our personal identity, i.e. the process of stabilising and fixing this network, takes place throughout life through the experiences and encounters we have.
 It is a process by which the subject searches for and cultivates the representations with which he will identify or from which he will distinguished himself.
-These movements and fixations of identifications take place partly unconsciously, and the awareness realization of the network of beliefs (of the value system) with which we identify and which constitutes our identity takes place through encounters with people or through the experience of events or situations which define and express an otherness to these beliefs.
+These movements and fixations of identifications take place partly unconsciously, and the awareness realization of the network of beliefs (of the system of values) with which we identify and which constitutes our identity takes place through encounters with people or through the experience of events or situations which define and express an otherness to these beliefs.
 It is in this way the putting into perspective of points of view with each other that allows us to understand and define them.

-As he is not yet able to fully control his movements, the mirror stage reveals to the child the inadequacy of his solipsistic feeling and existence for others.
+As he is not yet able to fully control his movements, the mirror stage reveals to the child the inadequacy of his solipsistic experience and his existence for others.
 It is the discovery of two parallel worlds.
-It is the discovery of my existence as representation, that is to say of the non-belonging of my body to myself, to the self, but to the world of representation.
+It is the discovery of my existence as representation, that is to say of the non-belonging of my body to myself, to the self, but to the world of representations.
 Different moments of this discovery are accompanied by emotions of horror and pleasure.
 Horror of the discovery of the insurmountable split between “I” and my being for others.
 Enjoyment of the discovery of the control gained over this object body, suddenly gratifying me with an extension of my power over the world.
 It is the birth of an “alienating identity”, Lacan will say, “which situates the instance of the self, even before its social determination, in a line of fiction, […] which will only asymptomatically join the subject’s becoming, whatever the success of the dialectical syntheses by which he must resolve, as I, his discordance with his own reality. »

 As a result, the actor’s acting occurs as a continuous and desperate attempt to be that other to whom the other is addressing.
 An attempt to prove that one is oneself by mastering this image, this exteriority of the self.
 This attempt to be that, which the other perceives as me.

 Triangulations is the exploration of these rebounds, these dialogical movements between different focalisations of consciousness, between different states of consciousness, and the exploration of the dialectical constructions that the arrangement and interactions of these different states produce.
 It is the attempt to achieve this by alternating between different modalities of attention to what “I” is: the attention paid to my past and present experiences, the attention paid to my dialectical representation of myself with others, and the attention paid to how I feel about the unveiling of these experiences in the eyes of the other.
-The dancers thus operate a sort of triangulation around their “I-self” between their relationship to themselves and to the other and between the present and the past, that is to say between their experience, their feeling when faced with this experience, and their feeling when faced with the exposure of this experience in the performance space.
+The dancers thus operate a sort of triangulation around their “I-self” between their relationship to themselves and to the other and between the present and the past, that is to say between their experience, their feeling when facing this experience, and their feeling when faced with the exposure of this experience in the performance space.

 Research residency within the framework of the Flutgraben Performances*: